 The Department of Energy provides a variety of resources for Home Energy Score Partners to make their programs successful.
 This page provides links to resources that Partners or organizations interested in becoming Partners may find helpful in understanding, explaining, and managing programs for Home Energy Score.

-"The Home Energy Score is a low input tool with high output.
-I'm happy it is provided free and with the DOE's logo on it."
+"The Home Energy Score is a low input tool with high output".

 - Benjamin K. from Community Housing Partners, Virginia